shanevanheerden/shanevanheerden.github.io/_posts/2019-10-23-generalised_linear_models.md

 \sum_{i=1}^{m}(y^{(i)}-\mathbf{x}^{(i)}\mathbf{\beta})^2.\label{4.eqn.ols}
 \end{equation}

 The expression (\ref{4.eqn.ols}) may be recognised as that occurring in the well-known OLSR method for estimating the unknown parameters in a linear regression model.
-The optimal parameter values $\mathbf{\beta}^{\*} are, therefore, those that minimise the sum of the squared errors between the actual and predicted target variable, for all observations in the training set.
+The optimal parameter values $\mathbf{\beta}^{\*}$ are, therefore, those that minimise the sum of the squared errors between the actual and predicted target variable, for all observations in the training set.
 For most statistical models, these parameter values are typically computed using a technique called *gradient decent*, the details of which are described by Ng [2].
 In the case of OLSR, however, these $\mathbf{\beta}$-values may be computed analytically by solving the well-known normal equations [3], to yield

 \begin{equation}
 \mathbf{\beta}{^\*}=(\mathbf{X}^T\mathbf{X})^{-1}\mathbf{X}^T\mathbf{y}.\label{4.eqn.norm}